 Sometimes the doctor removes a small piece of tissue for examination under a microscope (biopsy) to diagnose papillomas and to make sure the growth is not cancerous (malignant).

 Treatment of vocal cord nodules, polyps, and granulomas is to avoid whatever is irritating the voice box (larynx) and rest the voice.
-If abuse of the voice is the cause, voice therapy conducted by a speech therapist may be needed to teach the person how to speak or sing without straining the vocal cords.
+If trauma of the vocal cords is the cause, voice therapy conducted by a speech therapist may be needed to teach the person how to speak or sing without straining the vocal cords.
 A speech therapist may use a computer-based training program to help people avoid excessive loudness or vocal tension.
 Additional measures for people who use their voice professionally include ensuring adequate hydration and diet modifications.

 Most nodules and granulomas go away with this treatment.
 Granulomas that do not go away can be removed surgically but tend to come back.

 Most polyps must be surgically removed to restore the person's normal voice.
+After surgery, people may have speech rehabilitative therapy to learn to avoid harsh vocal habits (screaming, yelling, or speaking too long at one time).